FAQs - The Gin Guide Awards 2023

 Can Finalists and Winners purchase bottle stickers?

 Yes.
-The use of bottle stickers is very much encouraged as a prominent and effective way to display success in The Gin Guide Awards and to differentiate your gin from others.
-Stickers must be purchased direct from The Gin Guide's chosen provider and are available to you at cost-price, making them the most affordable in the industry.
-We believe that you have earned them and should not have to pay a premium to promote your success.
-International Winners and Finalists may use local printers, however, the stickers must be approved by The Gin Guide to avoid a trademark breach.
+The use of bottle stickers is very much encouraged as a prominent and effective way to display success in The Gin Guide Awards and to differentiate your gin from others, especially as The Gin Guide Awards are so widely recognised and the stickers are easily understood by consumers.
+Stickers must be purchased direct from The Gin Guide's chosen provider (inkREADible), are high quality and are the lowest priced of any Spirits Awards (£25 per roll of 1,000).
+We believe that you have earned them and should not have to pay an excessive premium to promote your success.
+International Winners and Finalists may use local printers, however, the stickers must be approved by The Gin Guide before printing.

 Can Genever be entered?

-In 2022, a Sloe Gin category was established and will be run again in 2023.
-Aside from Sloe Gins, only gins with a minimum 37.5% ABV can be entered and therefore gin liqueurs are not eligible at present.
-However, a Gin Liqueur category is planned for the Awards in 2024.
+Only gins with a minimum 37.5% ABV can be entered and therefore gin liqueurs are not eligible at present.

 Can gins containing CBD oils or cannabis extracts be entered?